Joc Pederson Player Props: Giants vs. Rangers

 Joc Pederson At The Plate

-- Pederson has picked up a hit in 58.2% of his 79 games this year, with multiple hits in 6.3% of those games.
+- Pederson has reached base via a hit in 46 games this year (of 80 played), and had multiple hits in five of those games.

-- In 34.2% of his games this season, Pederson has notched at least one RBI.
-In 10 of those games (12.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Pederson has had an RBI in 27 games this season (33.8%), including 10 multi-RBI outings (12.5%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 33 games this season (41.8%), including multiple runs in six games.
+- He has scored in 41.3% of his games this year, with two or more runs scored in 7.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.